I've used Java, C++, C#, GML, TI Basic, Lua, Python, JavaScript, HTML, and CSS

 scratch, though.

-This game obviously takes inspiration from the Backrooms.
+This game takes inspiration from the Backrooms.
 This was mainly a project to help me learn the

-couldn't sell any gamepasses to go along with the game without breaking copyright law.
+I realized I couldn't sell any gamepasses to go along with the game without breaking copyright law.

 GML